Tofu Scramble

 Find the complete recipe with measurements below.

-This tofu scramble recipe is easy to make.
-In fact, it’s so quick that I even make it on weekday mornings!
+This tofu scramble recipe is quick and easy to make.
 Here’s how it goes:

 First, whisk together the almond milk, nutritional yeast, Dijon mustard, garlic, spices, and salt in a small bowlThis mixture will give the scramble its bold flavor and soft texture.
 Set it aside while you start to cook.

 Next, sauté!
 Heat olive oil in a large frying pan over medium heat.
 Add the onion and cook until it softens.
-Then, stir in the crumbled tofu and cook until it’s warmed through, 3 to 5 minutes.
+Then, stir in the tofu crumbles and cook until they’re warmed through, 3 to 5 minutes.

 Finally, season.
 Reduce the heat to low and stir in the almond milk mixture.
 Cook for 3 minutes more, stirring occasionally.
 Turn off the heat, and season to taste.
 At this stage, I always add a big pinch of salt and several grinds of black pepper.